ArduPilot/ardupilot_wiki/plane/source/docs/channel-output-functions.rst

 -  mount2_pan=12
 -  mount2_tilt=13
 -  mount2_roll=14
+-  DifferentialSpoilerLeft1=16
+-  DifferentialSpoilerRight1=17
--  DifferentialSpoiler1=16
+-  DifferentialSpoilerLeft2=86
--  DifferentialSpoiler2=17
+-  DifferentialSpoilerRight2=87
 -  AileronWithInput=18
 -  Elevator=19
 -  ElevatorWithInput=20
 -  Rudder=21
--  Flaperon1=24
+-  FlaperonLeft=24
--  Flaperon2=25
+-  FlaperonRight=25
 -  GroundSteering=26
+-  ParachuteRelease=27
+-  QuadPlaneMotor1=33
+-  QuadPlaneMotor2=34
+-  QuadPlaneMotor3=35
+-  QuadPlaneMotor4=36
+-  QuadPlaneMotor5=37
+-  QuadPlaneMotor6=38
+-  QuadPlaneMotor7=39
+-  QuadPlaneMotor8=40
+-  MotorTilt=41
+-  RCPassThru1=51
+-  RCPassThru2=52
+-  RCPassThru3=53
+-  RCPassThru4=54
+-  RCPassThru5=55
+-  RCPassThru6=56
+-  RCPassThru7=57
+-  RCPassThru8=58
+-  RCPassThru9=59
+-  RCPassThru10=60
+-  RCPassThru11=61
+-  RCPassThru12=62
+-  RCPassThru13=63
+-  RCPassThru14=64
+-  RCPassThru15=65
+-  RCPassThru16=66
+-  Ignition=67
+-  Starter=69
+-  Throttle=70
+-  ThrottleLeft=73
+-  ThrottleRight=74
+-  TiltMotorLeft=75
+-  TiltMotorRight=76
+-  ElevonLeft=77
+-  ElevonRight=77
+-  VTailLeft=79
+-  VTailRight=80

-The default value for all channels is 0, meaning disabled.
-That means the channel will output the trim value for that channel (for example, if RC5_FUNCTION is 0 then channel 5 will output RC5_TRIM) unless it is overridden by a mission command.
+The default values for the first 4 channels are Aileron, Elevator, Throttle and Rudder.
+The default for all other channels s is 0, meaning disabled.
+A disabled channel will output the trim value for that channel (for example, if SERVO5_FUNCTION is 0 then channel 5 will output SERVO5_TRIM) unless it is overridden by a mission command.

 All of these functions may be used on multiple channels.
-So if you want 3 more elevator channels for some reason you can set RCn_FUNCTION to 19 on 3 of your output channels.
-The normal elevator (channel 2) will still work, but you will also have 3 extra elevons, each of which you can trim and set the range of separately.
+So if you want 3 elevator channels for some reason you can set SERVOn_FUNCTION to 19 on 3 of your output channels.

 Disabled
 --------